joaoandradegp-wq/DOS-Game_Launcher/README.md

 <b>Access:</b><br>
 OPTIONS >> DEBUG MODE

-Any errors found in the system can be reported via email or Instagram.
+Any errors found in the system can be reported on GitHub Issues.
 <br><br>
 </td>
 </tr><br>